Districts

 • Neighbourhood “studio crawl” collaborations

-• Clear visitor access plan (entry, wayfinding, capacity)
+• Clear visitor access plan, including entry, wayfinding, and capacity

 • Basic accessibility notes included in your listing